-What Is the Biblical Meaning of Knowledge?
+What Is the Biblical Meaning of Knowledge

-The Biblical Meaning Of Knowledge
+What Is the Biblical Meaning of Knowledge

 Scripture uses the word “knowledge” a lot, but many people simply have a cursory understanding of it.
 In common parlance, knowledge frequently refers to facts, learning, information, or intellectual comprehension.
 However, knowledge has a deeper meaning in the biblical sense.
 It refers to what a person experiences, comprehends, and lives by on the inside as well as what they know intellectually.